What is an SFC command?

 Note: The Path_And_File_Name placeholder indicates the path and the file name of the corrupted file.
 For instance, type takeown /f C:\windows\system32\jscript.dll.

-Step 2: To give administrators full access to the corrupted system file, type this command and then press Enter
+Step 2: To give administrators full access to the corrupted system file, type the below command and then press Enter

 icacls Path_And_File_Name /GRANT ADMINISTRATORS:F